-Potential Risks of Suppliers (As of May 2023)
+Potential Risks of Suppliers (As of November 2023)

-Regarding the above-mentioned potential risks that can be confirmed in Sedex, we also assess the management capability of our supplier's manufacturing sites in respect to the potential risks.
-Based on that, we engage manufacturing sites, in particular sites with "high risk + low management capability" and work together to improve their management capability.
-As a result, from the start of these engagements with the suppliers in January 2021 to the end of May 2023, there were 266 manufacturing sites with at least 10% improvement in their management capability (29% of the total of sites), which is an increase of 163 manufacturing sites since the end of January 2021.
+Regarding the above-mentioned potential risks that can be confirmed in Sedex, we also assess the management capability of our suppliers' manufacturing sites in respect to the potential risks.
+Based on that, we engage with manufacturing sites, in particular sites with "high risk + low management capability" and work together with them to improve their management capability.
+As a result, the management capacity of many manufacturing plants has improved since 2021, when we began reaching out to suppliers.
 Going forward, we will continue to engage our suppliers and promote improvement activities.